 You are to bring your BU ID and your exam number with you to all exams.
 You will record your exam number on the printed exam questions, the 3×5 examination card, and on any scantron sheets and blue books that you use.
 You will be asked to complete the 3×5 card and return it to the proctor before the start of every in-class examination.
 At the time you pick up a take-home examination, you will complete the 3×5 card and leave it with the Registrar’s Office.

-A student will be excused from an examination that is scheduled to take place on a religious holiday that the student observes or an examination that is part of a schedule of:
+A student may reschedule an examination held on a religious holiday, or during a period of religious observance, that the student honors or an examination that is part of a schedule of:

 b) During the second calendar week of the examination period, three examinations within 48 hours, the third of which concludes no later than 48 hours from the commencement of the first exam.